Page navigation

 What can Graduate Outcomes data tell us about whether a student leaving university with a First Class degree has any advantage over their peers?

 The proportion of students graduating from English universities with First Class Honours has more than doubled over the last decade.
-This has led many to question the validity of these grades, with some suggesting that this threatens to undermine the value of UK degrees.1
+Prompting many to question the validity of these grades, with some suggesting that this threatens to undermine the value of UK degrees.1

 Moreover, many have made claims that employers no longer value a First Class degree as they once did, asserting that employers are becoming reluctant to appoint graduates on this basis.2 However, the available data illustrates a different picture.
-Research has repeatedly shown that graduates who leave university with higher degree classifications have better employment opportunities and a higher likelihood of continuing education than those who leave with lower degree classifications.3
+Research has repeatedly shown that graduates who leave university with higher degree classifications enjoy better employment prospects and are more likely to pursue further study than their peers.3

-Using Graduate Outcomes data, this article will evaluate the outcomes of UK-domiciled, first-degree graduates who achieved First Class Honours 15 months after graduation and compare them with the outcomes of their peers.
+Drawing on Graduate Outcomes data, this article examines the outcomes of UK-domiciled, first-degree graduates who achieved First Class Honours 15 months after graduation and compares them with the outcomes of their peers.

 Positive correlation between degree classification and employment rates